open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 __Collection__: _Collection_ refers to the process of gathering the current state from all active metric instruments for the exporter.

-## Differentiator
+## Accumulator

 The Meter API provides methods to create metric instruments, bound instruments, and label sets.
-This document describes the standard Differentiator and supporting packages used to build a complete metric export pipeline.
+This document describes the standard Accumulator and supporting packages used to build a complete metric export pipeline.

-The Differentiator stands at the start of the export pipeline, where it interfaces with the user-facing API and receives metric updates.
+The Accumulator stands at the start of the export pipeline, where it interfaces with the user-facing API and receives metric updates.
 The Meter's primary job is to maintain active state about pending metric updates.
-The most important requirement placed on the Differentiator is that it be able to "forget" state about metric updates after they are collected, so that the Differentiator does not have unbounded memory growth.
-To support forgetting metrics that do not receive updates, the Differentiator itself manages incremental Aggregation as opposed to maintaining state for the process lifetime.
+The most important requirement placed on the Accumulator is that it be able to "forget" state about metric updates after they are collected, so that the Accumulator does not have unbounded memory growth.
+To support forgetting metrics that do not receive updates, the Accumulator itself manages incremental Aggregation as opposed to maintaining state for the process lifetime.

-The Differentiator SHOULD ensure that operations on bound instruments be fast, because the API specification promises users that the bound-instrument calls are the fastest possible calling convention.
+The Accumulator SHOULD ensure that operations on bound instruments be fast, because the API specification promises users that the bound-instrument calls are the fastest possible calling convention.
 Metric updates made via a bound instrument, when used with an Aggregator defined by simple atomic operations, should follow a very short code path.

-The Differentiator MUST provide a `Collect()` method to initiate collection, which involves sweeping through metric instruments with un-exported metric updates, checkpointing their Aggregators, and submitting them to the Integrator.
-Integrator and Exporter MUST be called in a single-threaded context; consequently the Differentiator MUST ensure that concurrent `Collect()` calls do not violate the single-threaded nature of the Integrator and Exporter, whether through locking or other avoidance techniques.
+The Accumulator MUST provide a `Collect()` method to initiate collection, which involves sweeping through metric instruments with un-exported metric updates, checkpointing their Aggregators, and submitting them to the Integrator.
+Integrator and Exporter MUST be called in a single-threaded context; consequently the Accumulator MUST ensure that concurrent `Collect()` calls do not violate the single-threaded nature of the Integrator and Exporter, whether through locking or other avoidance techniques.

-This document does not specify how to coordinate synchronization between user-facing metric updates and metric collection activity, however Differentiators SHOULD make efforts to avoid lock contention by holding locks only briefly or using lock-free techniques.
-Differentiators MUST ensure that there are no lost updates.
+This document does not specify how to coordinate synchronization between user-facing metric updates and metric collection activity, however Accumulators SHOULD make efforts to avoid lock contention by holding locks only briefly or using lock-free techniques.
+Accumulators MUST ensure that there are no lost updates.

 ### Meter aggregation preserves LabelSet dimensions

-The Differentiator MUST maintain Aggregators for active metric instruments for each complete, distinct LabelSet.
+The Accumulator MUST maintain Aggregators for active metric instruments for each complete, distinct LabelSet.
 This ensures that the Integrator has access to the complete set of labels when performing its task.